 Once we began wandering in Petra, I thanked God for so many people; else, I would have felt as if I was walking in a Ghost town – Petra wasn’t what I thought.
 It was magical and a perfect place to be lost and found.

 Let me tell you our Hiking stories on the ancient Nabatean trails of Petra.

 DAY 1 – 20km of hiking in Petra

 We could hear them all while we walked on the paved footpath surrounded by rose-coloured stone mountains.
-The pathway was getting narrower every foot, getting shaded by tall rocks on either side.
+The pathway was getting narrower with every foot, getting shaded by tall rocks on either side.
 We heard the sound of water flowing beside the stones.
-The Nabateans had made channels of 1′ wide and 1.5′ deep at the angle of 4 degrees to get water inside their Caravan Serai.
+The Nabateans had made channels 1′ wide and 1.5′ deep at an angle of 4 degrees to get water inside their Caravan Serai.

 The Roman chatting and stone chiselling sound faded when the clip-clop sound got louder.
 “Hello, good morning – Horse ride?
 Full Siq.
 Fast ride.
 You walking tiring.
 Ten Dinar” – A bedouin with his horse carriage brought us back to January 2019 from the 5th century BC.

 There was no herd of tourists.
 Few of us were walking on the main trail.
 The bedouins on mules were carrying a big box of snacks and fruits to their shacks – Petra was waking up still.”
 How far is the Treasury” Ashrith asked.”
 I won’t tell you that.
 I want to see how you react when you first see it, so I will tell you more of Nabatean stories but not what you asked,”- Omar replied.

 I spotted an elephant! ( well, only I felt it, Omar and Ashrith laughed at me.)